All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Retatrutide introduces new considerations because of the glucagon receptor activation.
 Glucagon raises blood sugar, which seems counterproductive in a metabolic medication.
 In trials, retatrutide actually improved blood sugar control overall) the GLP-1 and GIP components appear to overpower glucagon's hyperglycemic effect.

-However, glucagon receptor activation may affect liver function.
+But glucagon receptor activation may affect liver function.
 Phase 2 trials showed mild elevations in liver enzymes (ALT) in some retatrutide participants.
 Whether this is clinically significant will be determined in larger, longer trials.
 Increased heart rate was also observed with retatrutide, which warrants monitoring.

-GI side effects in the retatrutide phase 2 trial were frequent (nausea affected about 35-45% of participants at higher doses.
+GI side effects in the retatrutide phase 2[2] trial were frequent (nausea affected about 35-45% of participants at higher doses.
 Vomiting was more common than with tirzepatide.
-The triple-agonist mechanism may produce more intense GI effects, though optimized titration schedules could mitigate this.
+The triple-agonist mechanism may produce more intense GI effects, though improved titration schedules could mitigate this.

-Learn how to manage GI symptoms in our .
+Learn how to manage GI symptoms in our.

 What This Means for You Today